 Residential Time-of-Day rates

-Black Hills Energy has implemented a new electric rate, called the Time-of-Day rate, to give you more control over your electric use and provide opportunities to save money on your bill through peak and non-peak energy pricing.
+Black Hills Energy has implemented a new electric rate, called the Time-of-Day rate, or TOD rate for short, to give you more control over your electricity use and provide opportunities to save money on your bill through peak and non-peak energy pricing.

 Under the Time-of-Day rate, when you use electricity is just as important as the amount used, because the price charged per kilowatt-hour depends on the time of day that electricity is used.

-The residential Time-of-Day on-peak period is from 3 p.m. to 7 p.m. during weekdays and non-holidays.
-Power costs three times more during these hours.
+The residential Time-of-Day on-peak period is from 5 p.m. to 8 p.m. during weekdays and non-holidays.
+Power costs two times more during these hours.
 All other times are lower priced hours, or the off-peak period.

 Learn about the residential Time-of-Day rate:

-- The TOD component is designed to create an on-peak to the off-peak ratio of 3:1 during summer months, and 2:1 for non-summer months.
-This allows TOD customers to save up to three times as much during summer months and twice as much during non-summer months on your electric bill when you use electricity during off-peak hours, as compared to on-peak hours.
+- The TOD component is designed to create an on-peak to the off-peak ratio of 2:1.
+This allows TOD customers to save up to twice as much on your electric bill when you use electricity during off-peak hours, as compared to on-peak hours.

-The whole home RS-EV rate is available to all residential customers, whether or not they elect to purchase and install an EV charger and apply for a rebate.
-Income-qualified customers receiving a rebate will have the ability to opt-out of the RS-EV rate after one month.
+The whole home RS-EV rate is available to all residential customers, whether they elect to purchase and install an EV charger and apply for a rebate.
+Income-qualified customers receiving a rebate will have the ability to opt out of the RS-EV rate after one month.

 See how small changes to your energy consumption habits can add up to savings

 Note: The following scenarios are based on an energy price per kilowatt-hour (kWh).
-Electric vehicle charging costs are calculated using a 200-mile range battery (66 kWh size) being charged for three hours.
-Estimated energy costs for appliance usage are calculated for three hours of usage.
-Source: energy.gov
+Electric vehicle charging costs are calculated using a 240-amp Level 2 charger with an output of 7.2 kilowatts or 7,2000 watts of electricity per hour.
+Estimated energy costs for appliance usage are calculated based on average electricity output for each type of appliance.

 Scenario one